 The First World War revolutionized female hygiene products

 Before the 20th century, most Western women probably put rags or homemade bandages in their clothes.
 Then menstrual belts became the norm – loops of elastic with thick cotton pads to clip on or pin on.

 French nurses found that disposable cellulose dressings used on wounded soldiers absorbed blood better than cotton, so they began using them during their periods.
 Several brands of disposable bandages with similar materials appeared on the market, and in 1921 brands like Kotex were popular in the United States.

 In the 1970s, self-adhesive bandages finally became available.

 In 1929, Dr. Earle Haas developed a cotton plug that was inserted with two cardboard tubes.
 He patented his “device,” which he registered under the Tampax trademark.
 The first ones were made with a sewing machine and a compression machine.

 Some tribes still do this.
 In Nepal, despite the ban on this practice in 2005, many women are sent to tiny huts with mud walls while they’re bleeding.
 This is part of a Hindu tradition, in which menstruating women are isolated because they are considered ‘impure’.

 We’re happy that today most of these crazy myths are a thing of the past and that women are slowly learning to honour and love their menstruation and their cycles again.

-You want to learn more about your body and your individual cycle patterns? breathe ilo makes it possible!
+You want to learn more about your body and your individual cycle patterns?
+Our breathe ilo fertility tracker makes it possible!